 Oscar’s girlfriend is left to pick up the pieces.

 Sue: Don’t worry, love.
 You’re quids in now.
 Or pesetas.
 Whatever.

-Shockeye returns to the hacienda and he finds what’s left of Stike’s leg marinating in lettuce jus.
+Shockeye returns to the hacienda and finds what’s left of Stike’s leg marinating in a nice lettuce jus.

-Shockeye is still hungry.
-He wants to eat a Jack but a Jamie will have to do.
+Shockeye is still hungry, and even though he wants to eat a Jack, a Jamie will have to do.

 Sue: Why is he obsessed with eating men?

 The Doctors are manacled together in the cellar.
 Thankfully, Dastari leaves the keys on a nearby table.